This site is a repository

 been used in the U.S. and around the world.
 Lindane is

-still manufactured outside the U.S. for use in agriculture
+still manufactured in and outside the U.S. for use in agriculture

 and to combat particular animal and human parasites.